Sohaib-01/The-Coders-Guild-BootCamp-Javascript-Exercises/README.md

 These are the Javascript Exercises set by The Coders Guild JAMStack Web and App Development Course.

 # Challenges
-*Bullet list Lesson 9 - Tip Calculator
+- Lesson 9 - Tip Calculator